Grand Mufti of India

 The Grand Mufti of India is the most senior and influential religious authority of the Sunni Muslim Community of India.
 The incumbent is Sheikh Abubakr Ahmad, general secretary of All India Sunni Jamiyyathul Ulama, who was conferred the title in February 2019 at the Gareeb Nawaz Peace Conference held at Ramlila Maidan, New Delhi, organised by the All India Tanzeem Ulama-e-Islam.

 Role

-The Grand Mufti is the most senior religious authority in the country.
-His main role is to give opinions (fatawa) on Islamic legal matters and social affairs.
+The Grand Mufti of India is the Islamic authority in the country.
+His main role is to give opinions (fatwa) on Islamic legal matters and social affairs.
 The Grand Mufti is traditionally chosen from the Barelvi school of Sunni Islam.

 History

 Mughal period

 The first Grand Mufti of India, Shah Fazle Rasool Badayuni was appointed by the final Mughal Emperor, Bahadur Shah Zafar.
 Badayuni was a Hanafi scholar who had deep knowledge of Islamic jurisprudence.
 His Urdu statements on Islamic subjects were published as Tariqi Fatwa, which later became famous.
 His grandson `Abd al-Qadir Bada'uni followed him as the Grand Mufti.